 We are currently accepting submissions for Volume 3, Issue 2 to be published Summer 2014.
 Artivate has a rolling monthly submission deadline of the last day of each month leading to twice yearly publication.
-The next deadline for submission is March 31, 2014
+The revised deadline for submission to the summer issue is April 30, 2014

 Artivate: A Journal of Entrepreneurship in the Arts is accepting submissions of articles for publication in its Summer 2014 issue.
 The first journal to focus on the emergent field of arts entrepreneurship, Artivate seeks works of original scholarship in the following areas: entrepreneurship theory as applied to the arts; arts entrepreneurship education; arts management; arts and creative industries; public policy and the arts; the arts in community and economic development; nonprofit leadership; social entrepreneurship in or using the arts; evaluation and assessment in and of the field arts entrepreneurship; public practice in the arts.
 The editors are particularly interested in articles that actively link theory with practice in ways that will be of interest and impact to the broad cross-section of Artivate’s readership.
 Self-reflective studies from arts entrepreneurs and empirical research from scholars are equally welcome.

 Artivate is a peer-reviewed online publication for an academic and practitioner audience.
 Editorial board members are affiliated with universities, foundations, and arts services organizations on three continents.
-The co-editors are Linda Essig, Director of the Pave Program in Arts Entrepreneurship at Arizona State University, and Gary Beckman, director of entrepreneurial studies in the arts at North Carolina State University.
+The editor and publisher is Linda Essig, Director of the Pave Program in Arts Entrepreneurship at Arizona State University.
+Joe Roberts, PhD, of the George Herbert Walker School of Business at Webster University, is co-editor.

 Submissions should be between 4,000 and 10,000 words in length.
 In text citations and the subsequent reference list must follow APA format.
 (The Purdue OWL is a useful resource for style guides.)
 Articles must be submitted in a word format (doc or docx) with any figures or illustrations submitted either within the word document or as separate jpg files.
 Articles will be evaluated in a blind process by members of the journal’s editorial board so the articles themselves should include no identifying headers, footers, watermarks, or specific content (e.g. “at Jurassic University where I teach arts entrepreneurship”).